Brand X: 1974–1976: Origins and Unorthodox Behaviour

+1977–1978: Moroccan Roll, Livestock and Masques

 The band recorded their second album, Moroccan Roll, with percussionist Morris Pert added to the line-up.
 The album was released in April 1977 and peaked at No. 37 in the UK and No. 125 in the US.
 With Collins leaving the group for Genesis commitments, Kenwood Dennard of Pat Martino's group was recruited in New York City in time for their 32-date US tour in May and June 1977.
 Collins briefly returned later in 1977 for a series of dates, including a spot at the tenth Crystal Palace Garden Party in London and the Fête de l'Humanité in Paris on the same day on a specially chartered plane, the latter attended by an estimated 200,000 people.
 Livestock, a live album culled from several shows (some with Collins and some with Dennard), was released in November 1977, and won the "Best Live Recording" in Melody Maker at the end of the same year.

 Following the 1977 tour, Brand X parted company with Lumley by mutual consent: Lumley wished to concentrate on record production, and the band was now aiming to make music which would work better in the American jazz fusion market which had previously embraced Weather Report and Mahavishnu Orchestra.
 Lumley's replacement as keyboard player was J. Peter Robinson.
 The band also hired a new drummer, Chuck Burgi, with Morris Pert now adding electric piano to his own instrumental duties.

-This line-up recorded the Masques album, which was released in 1978.
+This line-up recorded the Masques album, which was produced by Lumley and released in 1978.
 It was the only Brand X album during the band's original run without Phil Collins.
 Pert remained onboard for the subsequent tour, although Burgi did not: the band performed with a number of alternative live drummers.
 Goodsall was obliged to sit out part of the European and American tour due to a severe case of tendonitis, so Brand X brought in American session guitarist Mike Miller to cover for him in concert, although Goodsall continued as a member of the touring party ("to monitor the comings and goings, and to keep an eye on the cash").
 Goodsall would later participate in certain shows on the 1978 tour, dependent on the state of his recovery and the performance anxieties relating to it.

+1979–1981: Double line-up, Product and Do They Hurt?

 In 1979, Goodsall was fully recovered and able to join the band for a follow-up American tour, now minus Pert but with Phil Collins back on drums after a two-year absence.
 Lumley returned to Brand X during the same year, becoming part of a dual keyboard team alongside Robinson.